hello-robot/stretch_tutorials/internal_state_of_stretch.md

 ```
 rostopic echo /joint_states -n1
 ```
 Note that the flag, `-n1`, at the end of the command, defines the count of how many times you wish to publish the current topic information.
-If you prefer to print the topic for debugging purposes continuously, then remove the flag.
+If you prefer to continuously print the topic for debugging purposes, then remove the flag.

 Your terminal will then output the information associated with the `/joint_states` topic.
 Your `header`, `position`, `velocity`, and `effort` information may vary from what is printed below.
 ```